Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/getting-started/overview-of-sdk.md

 with Xamarin and Mono, only the Windows and macOS operating systems are supported at this time.
 Additionally, while .NET Framework 4.6.x is listed as implementing Standard 2.0, this is not entirely true.
-The SDK relies on certain cryptographic functionality that is defined in the standard, but not actually implemented in Framework 4.6.x.
+The SDK relies on certain cryptographic functionality that is defined in the standard but not actually implemented in Framework 4.6.x.

 | Platform | Architecture | Version |
 | ---- | ---- | ---- |